What are the aims of this leaflet?

 What are the contraindications to having rituximab?

-Contraindications are conditions or circumstances which may make treatment with rituximab inadvisable.
-These include if you have an active infection, severe heart problems, get breathless easily, or if your immune system is very suppressed.
+Contraindications are factors (e.g. medical conditions or circumstances) that may make a treatment such as rituximab unsafe.
+For example, if you have an active infection, severe heart problems, get breathless easily, or if your immune system is very suppressed, rituximab would not be recommended.

 Why have I been selected for treatment with rituximab?